garnix-io/garn/README.md

 have access to the internet.
 The upside is that they'll be (almost) perfectly reproducible.

+### `garn edit`

+`garn edit` will start (and, if necessary, download) VSCodium, with Deno LSP configured for you.
+It will open `garn.ts` in the current directory.
+This won't clobber any of your existing VSCode/VSCodium configuration and data.

 ## Typescript API

 Documentation for the `garn` Deno library is documented